High School Student Resume Templates (+ Writing Tips)

 3. Tailor your resume to the job you’re applying for.

-4. Find resume examples to use as inspiration.
+4. Use resume examples to get inspired.

 A high school student resume example is a great tool to understand the tone, language and formatting you should use.
 Look for professional examples similar to your situation, address the same job or belong to the same industry.
+For additional guidance, see what your resume should look like to impress employers.

 5. Only include relevant information.